 A patch is an update to a computer program or system to improve performance or fix existing flaws such as security vulnerabilities, bugs, or other issues.
 System patching is necessary for all businesses, period.
 Windows systems are especially vulnerable to cyberattack, and system performance and reliability can be significantly impacted if systems are not properly patched.
 It is, therefore, important to ensure that patching is completed regularly and consistently.
 But, It can be difficult to know which patches should be applied.
 System patches can negatively impact performance for any number of reasons – maybe the hardware is too old and doesn’t have enough resources to handle the new patch, or there are hidden issues within the patch itself that affect system operation.
 It can be a time-consuming and frustrating task for a business to manage the process of patching their systems internally.
-System patching is included in MSx both the Endpoints CORE, and OPTIMUM service levels.
-Our service ensures that the right patches are applied on a timely and consistent schedule, freeing customer IT staff from the burden of managing this important process.
+System patching is included in MSx Endpoints CORE, OPTIMUM and SECURE service levels.
+Our service ensures that the right patches are applied on a timely and consistent schedule, freeing our customer’s internal IT staff from the burden of managing this important process.

 TPx provides managed patching of select Microsoft Server and Workstation Operating Systems and Software, as well as approved 3rd party applications.
 Once approved, the individual agent configuration will govern the automated deployment of all missing approved patches based on a mutually agreed upon schedule and reboot selection.
 Generally, workstations are patched daily from 10am to 12pm EST. Servers are patched the 3rd or 4th Wednesday of each month and scheduled off-hours.
 Urgent security patches may be applied immediately based on individual circumstances.